mohitpai/journey-optimizer.en/help/using/configuration/direct-mail-configuration.md

 ---
-title: Create a direct mail message
+title: Direct mail configuration
-description: Learn how to create a direct mail message in Journey Optimizer
+description: Learn how to configure direct mail channel in Journey Optimizer
 feature: Overview
 topic: Content Management
 role: User
 level: Beginner
+hide: yes
+hidefromtoc: yes

 ---
-# Direct mail configuration {#create-direct}
+# Direct mail configuration {#direct-mail-configuration}

 [!DNL Journey Optimizer] allows you to personalize and generate the files required by direct mail providers to send mail to your customers.